pimoroni/pibrella/README.md

         print("You pressed the button!")

     pibrella.button.pressed(button_pressed)

+    pibrella.pause()

+The `pibrella.pause()` command is included to prevent your program exiting immediately, since the events are handled in the background there's otherwise nothing to keep your program busy.

 The "pin" parameter of the button pressed function is the Pibrella pin that triggered the event, in this case "pin" will be equal to "pibrella.button" so you can .read() it.